 Institutional traders primarily use the basket trade strategy.
 Large amounts of money move in and out of funds.
 As a result, this style of trading keeps the funds from having too much price movement.
-Large amount of basket trades are made by buying and selling multiple stocks.
+A large number of basket trades are made by buying and selling multiple stocks.
 Retail traders are individual traders.
 In other words, we’re considered retail traders.
 Institutional traders are companies that buy and sell stocks; or investment companies.

 Retail traders, i.e. us, trade using smaller blocks of shares.
 Especially if we’re trading large cap stocks.
 We can trade options, which allows us to trade the more expensive stocks for less money.

 Institutional traders will often trade blocks of 10,000 shares or more.
 As a result, they put a lot more money into their trades than an individual trader.
 The individual trader trades in a personal account which is a lot different than a pension fund.

 As a result, different types of traders trade differently.
 Individual traders can’t buy as many stocks as an institutional trader.
 However, the retail trader is in charge of their own account and how they trade it as well as what they invest in.